coder-selvarajan/ios-knowledgebase/iOSdev/CodeSigning.md

 - Each iOS device has a unique identifier (UDID)
   - Example: 00008030-001268920200402E
 - In order to install the development / adhoc builds on your device then the device identifier has to be listed on the apple developer portal devices and added to provisional profile.
-- To see the device identifier goto `Xcode > Window > Devices & Simulators` and check the identifier of the the connected phone.
+- To see the device identifier goto `Xcode > Window > Devices & Simulators` and check the identifier of the connected phone.

 ### Capabilities / Entitlements